Empowering yourself… What does that even look like?

 Take the time to write out ALL the questions you have about yourself, your life, your experiences.

-Then, whenever you have a question come to mind through the day/week write it in the book.
+Then, whenever you have a question come to mind through the day write it in the book.

 Write it down and close the book again.

 Don’t worry about how it’s going to be answered.
-Ask.
+Just ask the question.

 At the end of each week review your questions.